 - Binions Gambling Hall: (google maps) There are obvious reasons to visit a gambling hall, but one of the primary reasons visitors check out Binion’s is to get a chance to take a free photo with $1,000,000.
 Yes, a real stack of one million dollars in cash.
 This is one of the best souvenirs you can get in Las Vegas.
 (For all the top Vegas souvenirs check out our article here).

 - Mob Museum: (google maps) Inside a historic post office and courtroom, you will learn the secrets of the mob, not only in Vegas but around the world.
 With exhibits dating back to the prohibition era, you will have a chance to walk in the shoes of famous mobsters and the detectives that locked them up.
+(Tickets and info here).

 - Neon Museum: (google maps) As one of the primary reasons to visit downtown Las Vegas is to see all the flashy neon lights, take some time to visit the nearby Neon Museum.
 Basically, it is a neon sign graveyard that’s filled with old neon signs dating back to the 1930s.
 Many of the signs are for establishments that no longer exist, but you’ve probably seen in movies.
 Learn more about the Neon Museum in our article here.

 - Zak Bagans Haunted Museum: (google maps) Take a supernatural tour in this famously haunted 1930s mansion.
 This museum has some well-known haunted attractions, such as the Dybbuk Box and the staircase from the Demon House in Indiana.
-You can decide for yourself if the place is haunted as you walk through the dark corridors of this one of a kind tour.
+You can decide for yourself if the place is haunted as you walk through the dark corridors of this one-of-a-kind tour.
 (Discount tickets here)

 (Mostly) Free Things to See in Downtown Las Vegas

 If you’re looking for sight-seeing opportunities that are mostly free, then downtown is the place to be!
-Downtown Las Vegas has slowly become somewhat of an art and culture haven over the years, so there is more than just flashy lights to see.
+Downtown Las Vegas has slowly become somewhat of an art and culture haven over the years, so there are more than just flashy lights to see.

-- 18b Arts District: (google maps) Just south of the Fremont district is the Art District that spans 18 city blocks.
+- 18b Arts District: (google maps) Just south of the Fremont district is the Art District which spans 18 city blocks.
 The Arts Factory (galleries, shops, and food) is in the middle, with ever-expanding experiences of pop culture, contemporary art, photography, and all types of artistic expression.
 Take a walk to enjoy the art and stop in the shops to support local artists along the way.
 Cost: Free

 - Viva Vision Light Show: (google maps) As I mentioned above in the Fremont Street Experience section, the light show is one of the absolute must-see attractions on Fremont Street, this nightly show is one you can’t miss.
 Walk beneath the canopy ceiling for a different show at the top of every hour.
 Each show lasts about five minutes.
 Cost: Free